 How amazing to be knowing so much already, like Doro does, my young co-worker from Germany.
 She is only 22 years old, warm-hearted and funny, and hops on the tractor as if it was nothing.
 She is in a 3-year training program in biodynamic farming, knits beautiful sweaters, speaks Norwegian, is handy with a lot of things and can lose herself in books about plants.

-Edona used to work at Maaemo, the three-star big shot in Oslo.
+Edona used to work at Maaemo, the three-star big shot restaurant in Oslo.
 She is a machine, getting things done and being kind, funny and always helpful at the same time.
 Her experience with working in restaurants, whether in service or managing the place, has given her the most impressive organizational talent.
 She knows tons of stuff about farming, about making restaurants more sustainable, and about cooking and baking.
 She is equally gifted at fixing a roof as at cracking numbers or drawing beautiful signs for our farm shop.
-And she has endless patience for me and the many questions I shoot at her.
+And she has endless patience for me and my many questions.

 Toon from the Netherlands is staying one year at Bergsmyrene and knows heaps about permaculture design and alternative agriculture.
 Just like Doro he is in a 3 year long apprenticeship program for biodynamic agriculture called Bingn.